CIVILIAN CAREERS

 -

-While working in this position, the employee is frequently walking and driving; and is occasionally sitting, climbing, reaching and performing repetitive motions
+While working in this position, the employee is required to frequently sit, walk, climb and reach; and occasionally stoop, lift up to 20 pounds, perform repetitive motions and drive

 -

-While working in this position, the employee is frequently working indoors and outdoors; occasionally walking on uneven ground, in hot temperatures (above 100 degrees) and cold temperatures (below 32 degrees), in dirty and dusty environments; and rarely has potential exposure to infectious diseases
+While working in this position, the employee is required to constantly work in indoors; occasionally work outdoors; and rarely walk on uneven ground, work in hot temperatures above 100 degrees and cold temperatures below 32 degrees, and has potential exposure to infectious diseases

 ADDITIONAL INFORMATION / EXAMINATION PROCESS